$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

 Using the almost complex structure on $\Lambda_J^-$ we can locally choose an orthogonal basis, say, $\phi, J\phi$.
 We write the $J$-anti-invariant form $\alpha$ locally in terms of this basis, $\alpha=f\phi+gJ\phi$, where $f$ and $g$ are smooth functions.

 Lemma \ref{intJdisk2} below establishes a trivialisation for $\Lambda_J^-$ in which $\alpha$ is holomorphic over an embedded $J$-holomorphic disk in terms of the chosen basis.
-This allows us to establish that if a given embedded $J$-holomorphic disk intersects the zero set non-trivially then the intersection is a finite number of isolated points.
+This allows us to establish that if a given embedded $J$-holomorphic disk intersects the zero set non-trivially then the intersection is a finite number of isolated points, and that these intersections are positive.
 Furthermore these intersections are positive.

 \begin{lemma} Let $(M,J)$ be an almost complex $4$-manifold and $u:D \rightarrow M$ a smooth, embedded $J$-holomorphic disk.
 Then for any closed, $J$-anti-invariant $2$-form $\alpha$ there exists a neighbourhood $U \subset M$ of $u(0)$ and a nowhere vanishing $\phi \in \Omega_J^-(U)$ such that for $\alpha$ expressed in terms of the basis $\{\phi, J\phi\}$